melanke/linelay/README.md

+# 📣 DEPRECATED
+This project is deprecated.
+Linelay now is a [Tailwind plugin](https://github.com/melanke/tailwindcss-linelay)

+---

 ![LineLay](http://i.imgur.com/VddYz5e.png)

 Linelay is a utility library on flex layout with multidiretional capabilities that saves more space than usual grid systems.